 In the stories of Havana Noir, authors uncover crimes of violence and loveless sex, of mental cruelty and greed, of self-preservation and collective hysteria, in a city characterized by ironic and wrenching contradictions.

 ACHY OBEJAS is the author of the critically acclaimed novels Ruins, Days of Awe, and three other books of fiction.
 She edited and translated (into English) the anthology Havana Noir, and has since translated Junot Díaz, Rita Indiana, Wendy Guerra, and many others.
 In 2014, she was awarded a USA Ford Fellowship for her writing and translation.
-She currently serves as the Distinguished Visiting Writer at Mills College in Oakland, California.
 The Tower of the Antilles is her latest work.

 A true believer is faced with a choice between love for his family and the Cuban Revolution.